ungdev/gala-flux-api/README.md

 yarn
 ```
 * Modify the config files

-you have to created .env files based on the .enc.example
+you have to created .env file based on the .env.example file. and configure it
 ```
 cp .env.example .env
 ```